Our Most Frequently Asked Questions

 1. Do you have a shop?

-We do not have a "shop", however, our farm customer service area is open for pick ups on Friday afternoons, and on some weekends.
-We are very flexible with visiting or picking up orders in the afternoon, but please make arrangements with us so we don't miss you.
+We do not have a "shop", however, our big, beautiful barn is open for pre-ordered pick ups on Friday afternoons, sometimes on Thursdays if we are going to be away.
+We are very flexible with picking up orders in the afternoon, but please make arrangements with us so we don't miss you.
 Just call, text, or email to let us know when you'd like to come.
-We hand-craft Napa Fresh on Thursdays, so pickup and delivery day is Friday, but other arrangements can also be made, including evenings.
-We also deliver every Friday to Camp Curious Canine in Fitchburg, our favorite doggie day care center and training facility.
+We hand-craft Napa Fresh on Tuesday, Wednesday, and Thursday, so pickup day is Friday, but other arrangements can be made, including evenings.

 2. Are you licensed and registered?